identinet/docker-didkit/README.md

 # then, update submodules via

-git submoule update --init --recursive
+git submodule update --init --recursive

 # or